 The Importance of Civil Discourse

-Chancellor Block reminds the UCLA community that political speech that stigmatizes others is in opposition to our interest in an academic environment that fosters healthy discourse and productive, robust debates.
+Chancellor Block reminds the UCLA community that political speech that stigmatizes others is in opposition to our interest.

 Over the past week, many of our students, as well as friends off campus, have communicated their concerns over a pledge that candidates for our student government were asked to sign prior to last week’s elections.
 Heated exchanges have occurred over the issue and have unfortunately left some feeling disrespected or targeted because of their views or affiliations.
 Certain news reports and other communications through social media have also mischaracterized aspects of the situation, fueling an unhealthy discourse that is harmful to our campus climate.
 Robust debate is vital to democratic learning, but it can never exclude common sense, civility and tolerance for those who disagree.

 First, let me set the record straight on the facts, as we understand them: Students active in student government, who have varying views on Israel–Palestine issues, have participated in the recent past in free trips to the Middle East organized by Jewish groups.
 Prior to the recent student elections, some student groups asked candidates to sign a pledge promising not to go on such trips.
 The pledge was not sanctioned, proposed or required by our current student government or the university administration.
 No one was barred from running for office, participating in the election or serving on the council as a result of not signing the pledge.
 Some students signed, others did not.
 Both signatories and non-signatories won offices.
 The decision to circulate this pledge and the choice to sign it or not fall squarely within the realm of free speech, and free speech is sacrosanct to any university campus.